3320 Citizenship/Alien Status | SNAP

 born in another country to a U.S. citizen

-If a Certificate of Citizenship or Report of Birth Abroad was filed on behalf of the child, then no other documents are required to verify citizenship.
+If a Certificate of Citizenship or Consular Report of Birth Abroad was filed on behalf of the child, then no other documents are required to verify citizenship.
 Refer to Verification of Citizenship in this section for verification requirements. -

 naturalized or born in another country to a non-U.S. citizen residing in the U.S. for the required period and becoming a U.S. citizen